Who is it for?

 All applications should be made through UCAS, the Universities and Colleges Admissions Service.
 Applications are made via Apply, UCAS's online application system.

-- Institution code: C60 (Cass Business School and City, University of London)
+- Institution code: C60 (Bayes Business School and City, University of London)

 - Course code: N3NF (BSc Finance with Foundation Year)